 We didn’t get the nice weather we had at the 12 Apostles, but it adds to the drama.

 9. Triplet Falls – Otways National Park

-Triplet Falls is one of the highlights, and platforms provide you with spectacular views of falls.
-The walk is about a 1 hour return loop, we did it easily with our kids.
+Triplet Falls is one of the highlights of the Great Ocean Road.
+Platforms provide you with spectacular views of falls.
+The walk is about a 1-hour return loop, which we did it easily with our kids.